Undergraduate Special Education

 Special Education 205

-A survey course designed to familiarize students with the psychological, physiological and educational problems which confront persons who are cognitively disabled, gifted, emotionally disturbed, speech impaired, auditorily impaired, visually impaired, orthopedically and neurologically impaired.
+A survey course designed to familiarize students with the psychological, physiological and educational problems that confront persons with intellectual disabilities, gifts and talents, emotional or behavioral disorders, speech impairments, auditorily impairments, visual impairments, and orthopedic and neurological impairments.

 Special Education 325

 This course provides an examination of the field of learning disabilities.
 Emphasis on the concept of learning disabilities, etiology, diagnosis, characteristics, teaching strategies, theory, historical influences, and current trends.
 Eligibility and models of service delivery will also be examined.

 A core course providing an overview of educational assessment and diagnosis of those with disabilities.
 Emphasis is placed upon testing for IEP development, the teaching and implications of the educational evaluation for multidisciplinary team decision making.